Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Related Work

+Speech emotion recognition aims to bridge the gap between human-machine interactions by enabling systems to understand and respond to emotional cues.
+Traditional approaches relied on handcrafted features such as pitch, energy, and spectral properties, but recent advancements in deep learning have revolutionised SER by leveraging automatic feature extraction and robust modelling techniques~\cite{Bagadi2024ARecognition, Mishra2024ImprovementMethod, Hyeon2024ImprovingExperts, Saleem2024Squeeze-and-excitationRecognition, Saleem2023DeepCNN:Recognition, Bagadi2023AnRecognition}.

-Deep Reinforcement Learning (Deep RL), a combination of RL and deep neural networks (DNN), emerged as deep learning has advanced.
-Deep RL is mostly applied in gaming~\cite{Szita2012ReinforcementGames, Mnih2013PlayingLearning, Carr2018DomainAtari}, recommendation systems~\cite{Munemasa2018DeepSystems}, and robotics~\cite{Zhao2020Sim-to-RealSurvey}.
-However, the use of RL for speech-based applications is slowly getting traction\cite{Latif2022AApplications}.
+Deep Reinforcement Learning (Deep RL) is a novel approach that combines the techniques of RL and Deep Neural Networks (DNN) and has gained popularity with advancements in deep learning.
+Primarily, Deep RL has been implemented in gaming applications~\cite{Szita2012ReinforcementGames, Mnih2013PlayingLearning, Carr2018DomainAtari}, recommendation systems~\cite{Munemasa2018DeepSystems}, and robotics~\cite{Zhao2020Sim-to-RealSurvey}.
+However, the application of RL in speech-based domains is gradually gaining momentum~\cite{Latif2022AApplications}.

-In this section, we discuss the existing literature in two groups: one group combines literature on Domain Adaptation in SER, and the other group consolidates the previous work done with RL for domain adaptation.
+This section presents an overview of the existing literature in two distinct groups: one group combines the literature on Domain Adaptation in SER, while the other group consolidates the previous works that employed RL for domain adaptation.